 Other Design Elements

 I was holding my breath to see if the Wesley Sideboard would arrive in time, and it came this week!
 It’s amazing how high end furniture looks and smells!
-There certainly is something extra special about it.
-The scale is just right, as it is centered under the double sconce and able to hold the (very large) aged brass lamp, the nautical flag I framed, my massive tall vase of green vines and other pretty odds and ends.
-In addition, photos of my Grandpa who recently passed also sit here.
+The scale is just right, as it is centered under the double sconce and able to hold the (very large) aged brass lamp, the nautical flag I framed, and my massive tall vase of green vines.

 And lastly, y’all I am so impressed with Tonic Living.
-They overdelivered on this custom cushion that covers our bench in our entry.
+They overdelivered on this custom cushion for our entry bench.
 Tonic Living helped me pick out this high performance fabric specifically for kids with dirty summertime bare feet – it withstands all kinds of stains (even permanent marker they say??).
-In addition, they added a zipper at my request so I can wash it.
-If you have a bench you want a cushion made for, they were easy to get a quote from.
-The lumbar pillow with tassels is from Serena and Lily, and the plaid pillow is also from Tonic Living.
+It has a zipper because you can wash it.
+If you have a bench you want a cushion made for, they were easy to get a quote from online.

-In conclusion, my biggest takeaway is don’t start without a plan from the start.
-I am a big “let’s wing it and see what happens” kind of girl, so this was my first time nailing down specifics.
+In conclusion, my biggest takeaway is don’t start without a plan.
 A design plan and a visual moodboard – not even a fancy one, have you seen mine?? – will be your biggest deciding factor in whether your end result is what you envisioned.

 Read through all of my progress here: